 Given the significant demands on frontline advice workers, the decision was made to relax guidance on deadlines for annual performance management returns.
 Advice services staff in councils have been encouraged to utilise the Knowledge Hub for highlighting issues, responses and good practice.

-On Twitter the project has also been signposting community councils to useful information and advice.
+On Twitter the project has also been signposting community councils to useful information and advice and regularly shines a light on the excellent resilience work being carried out across the country.

 myaccount services continue to operate and be available as normal and are helping the expansion of digital services which are playing a critical role during the current pandemic.
 We continue to ensure organisations can still achieve future go-live dates as planned, including by liaising directly with suppliers to maintain progress of technical integrations.